MinaAlmasi/aarhus-rentmapper/README.md

 ### Running the Analysis Pipeline
-To run the entire analysis pipeline, which laid the foundation for deploying the tool
+To run the entire analysis pipeline, which laid the foundation for deploying the tool, type in the terminal:
 ```
 bash run.sh
 ```